dyhes/zulip/templates/zerver/help/private-messages.md

 ## Access a PM or group PM

-If using Zulip in a browser or desktop, there are several ways to access an existing PM or group PM.
+If using Aloha in a browser or desktop, there are several ways to access an existing PM or group PM.

 * Click on **Private messages** near the top of the left sidebar to access recent conversations.